 The land use and zoning attorneys of Dalton & Tomich, PLC time and again have proven the ability to work within this ever-changing legal framework, adapting to local ordinances, rules, protocol and even politics to achieve the results clients need to advance their organizational goals.

-We help property owners at the planning commission and Zoning Board of Appeals / Board of Zoning Adjustment stages as well as in litigation in state and federal courts.
+We help property owners at the planning commission and Zoning Board of Appeals / Board of Zoning Adjustment stages as well as in litigation in state and federal courts and with easements and riparian rights issues relating to accessing lakes and other waterbodies.
 Our staff has excellent relationships with planners, appraisers, engineers and consultants who collaborate together to push a site plan forward through completion, or serve as experts at trial.

 We’ve developed a national land use practice and have worked with property owners, developers, churches, businesses, nonprofits and others.
-This includes representing clients in Detroit, throughout Michigan, and in the California.
+This includes representing clients in Detroit and throughout Michigan, and across the state of Illinois.

 Land use for churches and other religious organizations presents a special challenge.
 This is an area in which we have become the foremost authority nationally on the Religious Land Use and Institutionalized Persons Act, also known as RLUIPA.